smathur-splunk/workshops/docs/snmp_host.md

   --set="splunkObservability.logsEnabled=false" \
   splunk-otel-collector-chart/splunk-otel-collector
 ```
-For **Splunk Enterprise/Cloud**, you will need to generate a HEC token and create the indexes as described in the [SC4SNMP Requirements](https://splunk.github.io/splunk-connect-for-snmp/main/gettingstarted/splunk-requirements).
+For **Splunk Enterprise/Cloud**, you will need to create the indexes as described in the [SC4SNMP Requirements](https://splunk.github.io/splunk-connect-for-snmp/main/gettingstarted/splunk-requirements) and generate a HEC token pointing to those indexes.
 Then run:
 ```bash
 microk8s helm3 upgrade --install sck \
   --set="clusterName=<CLUSTER_NAME>" \